johntam718/node-mysql2-helper/README.md

 const { sql, params } = sqlBuilder.select().from(tableName).buildQuery();
 // Can also use array destructuring const [sql, params] = sqlBuilder.select().from(tableName).buildQuery();

+// run your own query function if you don't connect DB by DatabaseManagement class from this package const result = await db.query(sql, params);

+// if query function is provided in SQLBuilder, you can execute the query directly const result = await sqlBuilder.select().from(tableName).executeQuery();
 ```

 ### .select() Method